Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 There is a grim realization, among several aides, that Trump is unlikely to change and is likely to lose the election.

 “There are so many of us who want him to go out there and talk about his record.
 The economy, criminal justice, defeating ISIS,” an administration official said.
 “We aren’t talking about that.
-He’s tweeting in all caps about RUSSIA and every segment of the news is about the virus.”
+He’s tweeting in all caps about Russia, and every segment of the news is about the virus.”

 Dan Eberhart, a Republican donor, said the turbulence of the past week has been more reminiscent of the earliest days of an administration, “not one almost two hundred weeks in.”